|Title:||Statement local namespaces (aka "given" clause)|

 The given clause would allow subexpressions to be referenced by name in the header line, with the actual definitions following in the indented clause.
 As a simple example:

-The leading . on .sort_key indicates to the compiler that this is a forward reference to a name defined in the given clause.
+The new symbol ? is used to refer to the given namespace.
+It would be a types.SimpleNamespace instance, so ?.sort_key functions as a forward reference to a name defined in the given clause.

 The pass statement is included to provide a consistent way to skip inclusion of a meaningful expression in the header line.
 While this is not an intended use case, it isn't one that can be prevented as multiple alternatives (such as ... and ()) remain available even if pass itself is disallowed.